 Several subsequent rulings from the Spanish Supreme Court (including the ruling of 16 October 2017) have confirmed the de jure nullity of floor clauses, emphasising the impossibility of parties agreeing to validate those types of clauses, which are automatically voided.
 However, on 11 April 2018, the Spanish Supreme Court issued a ruling that seemingly accepted the possibility that extrajudicial agreements could be agreed between parties in relation to floor clauses.

 On 10 September 2019, the Supreme Court decided to temporarily suspend pending appeals in floor clause matters in light of the CJEU's imminent ruling on the matter.
 As of 30 September 2019, Spanish banks had returned €2.25 billion to borrowers as reimbursement of excess interest paid on the basis of floor clauses.

 iii Acceleration clauses

 The mortgage loan reference index (IRPH), introduced by Bank of Spain Circular 8/1990, partially repealed by Bank of Spain Circular 5/2012, was marketed in Spain for years as a less volatile alternative to EURIBOR for mortgage loans.
-In fact, it is estimated that as many as one million mortgage loans exist in Spain – between 10 per cent and 20 per cent of the total number of secured loans.
+In fact, it is estimated that as many as one million mortgage loans indexed to the IRPH exist in Spain; that is, between 10 per cent and 20 per cent of the total number of secured loans.
 However, litigation has increased in recent years as consumers have claimed that the index lacks transparency.

 Another litigious area involves sharing the costs and expenses generated when constituting a mortgage-backed loan (i.e., essentially the costs associated with the notary public and the registry, the processing agency and applicable taxes).